drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletFinder.rst

       singularity exec Demuxafy.sif DoubletFinder.R -h

-      usage: DoubletFinder.R [-h] -o OUT -s SEURAT_RDSECT -c SCT -d DOUBLET_NUMBER [-p PCS] [-n PN]a@brenner-fpoptional arguments:
+      usage: DoubletFinder.R [-h] -o OUT -s SEURAT_OBJECT -c SCT -d DOUBLET_NUMBER [-p PCS] [-n PN]

-	  	-h, --help            show this help message and exit -o OUT, --out OUT     The output directory where results will be saved -s SEURAT_RDSECT, --SEURAT_RDSect SEURAT_RDSECT
+      optional arguments:
-                              A QC, normalized seurat object with
+        -h, --help            show this help message and exit -o OUT, --out OUT     The output directory where results will be saved -s SEURAT_OBJECT, --seurat_object SEURAT_OBJECT
-                              classifications/clusters as Idents().
+                              A QC, normalized seurat object with classifications/clusters as Idents() saved as an rds object.
         -c SCT, --sct SCT     Whether sctransform was used for normalization.
         -d DOUBLET_NUMBER, --doublet_number DOUBLET_NUMBER
                               Number of expected doublets based on droplets captured.
         -p PCS, --PCs PCS     Number of PCs to use for 'doubletFinder_v3' function.
         -n PN, --pN PN        Number of doublets to simulate as a proportion of the pool size.

   .. tab:: Run in R